Last updated on: July 10, 2026

 #5.
 Deploy containers manually

-Fixing Kubernetes pod pending issues
+Fixing Kubernetes pod pending state issues

 In most cases, resolving a pending problem with pods in Kubernetes involves one of the following fixes.